How to File Annual Report in North Carolina | 2023 Guide

 • The names and addresses of the LLC’s members or managers

-Make sure you have accurate and up-to-date information, as providing incorrect information on your Annual Report can lead to penalties or even the dissolution of your North Carolina LLC.
+Ensure you have accurate and up-to-date information, as providing incorrect information on your Annual Report can lead to penalties or even the dissolution of your North Carolina LLC.

-Step 3: Complete the Annual Report Form
+Step 3: Complete The Annual Report Form

 After completing the Annual Report form, you’ll need to submit it to the North Carolina Secretary of State, along with the required Annual fee of $200.
 The submission process may vary since North Carolina allows online submissions, while other states require mailing or hand-delivering the report.
 In North Carolina, by submitting and paying offline, you can mail it at The Secretary of State, Business Registration Division, P.O.
 Box 29622, Raleigh, NC 27626.